moved by: Andrew McMahon

 Freshman year I lived on a floor with all girls, many of which (mostly Canadien hockey players), also love Jack’s Mannequin.
 It’s a Staple on Ledges third floor (along with the Rent soundtrack).

 It’s around this time that Andrew McMahon gets diagnosed with Leukemia.
-By now, I know who the frontman of my two favorite bands are, which is rare because I really have no idea, nor did I care, about the people in the bands I was listening to.
+By now, I know who the frontman of my two favorite bands is, which is rare because I really have no idea, nor did I care, about the people in the bands I was listening to.
 I still couldn’t tell you most of their names.
 But I knew everything about him, and the guys in SoCo, and listened to all their side projects when they called it quits.

 I’m shattered by his journey, that I’m somehow able to watch.
 Maybe through his website…MySpace…Facebook…definitely his documentary, “Dear Jack.”
 I bawl my eyes out at that movie and triumphantly celebrate when he announces that he’s in remission.